Overview

 Channels

-Channels are dedicated sections within a team to keep conversations organized by specific topics, projects, disciplines—-whatever works for your team!
-Files that you share in a channel (on the Files tab) are stored in SharePoint.
-To learn more, read How SharePoint Online and OneDrive for Business interact with Teams.
+Channels are the backbone of collaboration within a team, designed to keep conversations and work organized around specific topics, projects, or disciplines.
+Shared files in a channel are accessible via the Files tab and are stored securely in SharePoint.
+Learn more about how SharePoint Online and OneDrive for Business integrate with Teams here.

 There are two main roles in Teams: